-Ordinance XIII.2 (a) - Undergraduate Scholarships & Exhibitions
+Ordinance XIII.2 (a) - Undergraduate and Taught Masters Scholarships & Exhibitions

-- The Scholarships and Exhibitions Fund in the Amalgamated Trust Fund was created by amalgamation as at 1 July 1963. - 2) The annual income of the Fund shall be available for the purpose of Scholarships and Exhibitions associated with the Endowment names (see below). - 3) Any uncommitted balance at 30 June in each year and any additional permanent endowments for the purpose of Scholarships and Exhibitions shall be included in the Fund at 1 July following, unless Council determines otherwise. - 4) Council shall, at least every 5 years, review the income of the Fund and revise as it sees fit the value of awards. - 5) The Education Board at its final meeting of the Easter Term may award Scholarships, subject to confirmation by Council, to undergraduates for a distinguished performance in an examination conducted by the University.
-Scholarships and Exhibitions may also be awarded by Council at other times. - 6) Members of the College admitted under the ordinary admissions procedure shall be eligible for Scholarships and Exhibitions awarded to undergraduates in residence.
-The award of Scholarships is offered on the results of the annual University examinations and assessments.
+- 1) The Scholarships and Exhibitions Fund in the Amalgamated Trust Fund was created by amalgamation as at 1 July 1963. - 2) The annual income of the Fund shall be available for the purpose of Scholarships and Exhibitions associated with the Endowment names (see below). - Any uncommitted balance at 30 June in each year and any additional permanent endowments for the purpose of Scholarships and Exhibitions shall be included in the Fund at 1 July following, unless Council determines otherwise. - 4) Council shall, at least every 5 years, review the income of the Fund and revise as it sees fit the value of awards. - 5) The Education Board at its final meeting of the Easter Term may award Scholarships, subject to confirmation by Council, to undergraduates for a distinguished performance in an examination conducted by the University.
+Taught Masters Achievement Scholarships may also be awarded by Education Board at its Michaelmas Term meeting subject to confirmation by Council.
+Scholarships and Exhibitions may also be awarded by Council at other times. - 6) Members of the College admitted under the ordinary admissions procedure shall be eligible for Scholarships and Exhibitions awarded to undergraduates in residence or to postgraduate students in residence studying for a taught Masters degree.
+The award of Undergraduate Scholarships is offered on the results of the annual University examinations and assessments.
 Choral Exhibitions are awarded on the basis of internal competition (see Ordinance XIII.6). - a) Scholarships shall be awarded for one year only to those who achieve Class I in undergraduate University examinations (Preliminary or Tripos). - b) Scholarships awarded to those who have previously been awarded a Scholarship under this Ordinance shall be known as Senior Scholarships. - c) The monetary value of Scholarships is £400. - d) Winners of final year Scholarships who stay on to undertake postgraduate studies at Girton will also be eligible for a Postgraduate Award in their first year. - 7) The Discipline Committee may, at any time, recommend to Council the reduction in status and value or withdrawal of an award because of the unsatisfactory conduct of the holder in relation to her work or for other behaviour.
-(The action that may be taken by the Council is governed by Statute XIV.). - Students who have breached College disciplinary codes relating to alcohol, drug misuse, or antisocial behaviour, or who have failed to show due respect and obedience to College Officers in accordance with Statute XIV, would not normally be considered for, or be allowed to continue to hold, a College scholarship or exhibition.
+(The action that may be taken by the Council is governed by Statute XIV.).

+Students who have breached College disciplinary codes relating to alcohol, drug misuse, or antisocial behaviour, or who have failed to show due respect and obedience to College Officers in accordance with Statute XIV, would not normally be considered for, or be allowed to continue to hold, a College scholarship or exhibition.
 Council reserves the right to turn down a recommendation from the Education Board in these circumstances and/or to impose other restrictions on future awards.